 Paramount to the stabilization of the area is the creation of a new public image that portrays Camp Washington as a safe and convenient neighborhood to shop and live.
-In order to create this new image the public and private sectors must work together to encourage both new and existing businesses to improve their physical and market attractiveness to consumers living in the market area, to create an attracpublic right-of-way adequate on and off street parking, develop zoning and economic incentives to property owners, to develop quidelines for physical improvements in the area, and to implement a comprehensive advertising and marketing campaign.
-To achieve this end, the Urban Renewal Plan was developed to act as a guide for the revitalization of the Camp Washington area.
+In order to create this new image the oublic and private sectors must work together to encourage both new and existing businesses to improve their physical and market attractiveness to consumers living in the market area, to create an attracpublic right-of-way with adequate on and off street parking, provide zoning and economic incentives to property owners, to guidelines for physical develop improvements in the area, and to implement a comprehensive advertising and marketing campaign.
+To achieve this end, the Urban Renewal Plan was developed to act as a quide for the revitalization of the Camp Washington area.